kammitama5/kammitama5.github.io/_posts/2020-09-29-Tuesday-September-29th.md

   and working in electrical engineering (he works for a startup doing just that today).
 - Another friend of mine transferred from night school to UCLA, and ended up not only interning at JPL (2x), but today works in AI for another well-known aerospace company.
-And that research class had a TA (when I was starting out) who got into Caltech because of that experience.
+And that research class I spoke about at the beginning (with the NASA professor) had a TA (when I was starting out) who got into Caltech because of that experience.

 ## That's all I have to say for now on this
 - It's really frustrating to me, and I feel very angry and frustrated when some of these students and faculty who were in the successful pipeline talk